-The Dharmachakra Center for Translation and Translation Studies was founded in 2011 with the mission of establishing the translation of Buddhist texts as a core activity at Rangjung Yeshe Gomde California.
-Inspired by the great importance Chökyi Nyima Rinpoche has placed on translation, the Center has been is dedicated to the translating the words of the Buddha and Buddhist masters, training future translators and encouraging dialogue between the traditional and academic scholars of Buddhist studies.
+The Dharmachakra Translation Center (DTC) was founded in 2011 with the mission of establishing the translation of Buddhist texts as a core activity at Rangjung Yeshe Gomde California.
+Inspired by the great importance Chokyi Nyima Rinpoche has placed on translation, the Center is dedicated to translating the words of the Buddha and Buddhist masters, training future translators, and encouraging dialogue between the traditional and academic scholars of Buddhist studies.

-The Dharmachakra Translation Center is committed to facilitating the translation of classic Buddhist Texts from their original languages.
+The DTC is committed to facilitating the translation of classic Buddhist Texts from their original languages.
 We provide and manage facilities where resident and visiting translators may comfortably stay and work on their translation projects, either individually or in collaboration.
-The Center also serves as the US office of the Kathmandu-based Dharmachakra Translation Committee, founded by Chökyi Nyima Rinpoche.
+The Center also serves as the US office of the Kathmandu-based Dharmachakra Translation Committee, founded by Chokyi Nyima Rinpoche.
 The Center is directed by members of the Dharmachakra Translation Committee and has served as residence during their translation work.
 To date, the following texts have been translated in part or in full at the Dharmachakra Translation Center:

 - The Play in Full, a life story of the Buddha (a contribution to the 84000 project).

 - The Mahāmāyā Tantra (a contribution to the 84000 project).

 - Rich in Qualities, a commentary on the Mahāmāyā Tantra by Ratnākaraśānti.

 - The Tantra of the Blue-clad Vajrapāni (a contribution to the 84000 project).

 - A Concise Daily Liturgy for Offering the Body, a chöd practice from the Chokling Tersar Tradition (forthcoming).

 - Entering into the Non-conceptual, a Mahāyāna Sūtra (forthcoming from the 84000 project)